 Step 1: Do Your Research

-Many aspects of a capital campaign need to be taken into careful consideration when planning.
+Many things need to be taken into careful consideration during the planning phase.
 Feasibility, timing, goal setting, and donor analysis all play a large role in carving out a worthwhile campaign.

 Before diving in, make sure you ask the following questions: